 Kubernetes is an open-source system for managing container-based applications.
 If you’re reading this article, you probably already know that containers represent the most popular approach to cloud application architecture.
-But let’s assume that’s all you know, and take a moment to walk through what containers are, what Kubernetes is, and how Kubernetes clusters.
+But let’s assume that’s all you know, and take a moment to walk through what containers are, what Kubernetes is, and how Kubernetes clusters work.

 What is a Kubernetes container?

 Cloud-native applications are built to run in the cloud, as opposed to running on a single server or collection of servers.
 In the early days of cloud architecture, running in the cloud meant running on virtual machines.
 But running a lot of virtual machines can be costly in terms of computing resources, because every VM includes all the components necessary for the machine to function - a file system, a CPU (or at least a share of the underlying hardware’s CPU), and memory, right down to the operating system.
 Replicating all these components many times incurs a high cost.

 Containers were subsequently introduced as a replacement for virtual machines that could reduce that cost.
 Instead of replicating all those components, containers share a single copy of the operating system, which results in a much lighter footprint.
-And because in the cloud you typically pay only for the resource you use, this means they cost less to run.
+Because you typically pay only for the resource you use in a cloud environment, this means they cost less to run.
 Containers are also decoupled from the underlying infrastructure, which means they are more portable.
 They can easily be moved from one environment to another – even between different clouds.